spolivin/deep-compend/README.md

-# Fine-tuned BART-LoRA model for article summarization
+# ***DeepCompend***

+The purpose of this repository is to provide access to Python API for easy generation of summaries of scientific articles for quicker and easier understanding.
+Initially planned as a repo solely for summary generation using [the model I fune-tuned](https://huggingface.co/spolivin/bart-arxiv-lora), I have re-purposed the repository and thus written a small Python library called `deep-compend` capable of using any *Hugging Face* summarization model for quick generation of summaries of articles in TXT-format (for now).

-This repository is intended for storing the code of the script which can be used to generate summaries of scientific articles.
-Using [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) as base model, I employed *LoRA* to fine-tune the model on [ccdv/arxiv-summarization](https://huggingface.co/datasets/ccdv/arxiv-summarization) dataset with multiple examples of article texts taken from *Arxiv*.
+Using [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) as a base model, I have fine-tuned it with *LoRA* on [ccdv/arxiv-summarization](https://huggingface.co/datasets/ccdv/arxiv-summarization) dataset with multiple examples of article texts taken from *Arxiv*.
+Hence, this fine-tuned model can serve as a good way to generate summaries of articles from *Arxiv*.

 ## Preparing virtual environment